Method

 When to start

 If the same failure keeps returning and your team cannot agree on what is actually producing it, send the failure pattern first.
+Run the 60-Second Scan, then send the Five-Line Brief.
 I will confirm whether the right path is the Diagnostic Artifact alone or the Full Structural Engagement.
 The method is the same either way.
 The diagnostic path produces one Diagnostic Artifact.
 The full engagement produces four linked artifacts — Translation Artifact, Diagnostic Artifact, Redesign Executive Summary, and Full Redesign Artifact — all derived from the same locked diagnostic frame.